Raaynbo/library/log.md

 modified book definition to handle tot_page and reading status whenever a book is read the associated card will have a green border on the left side UPDATE : while writing this, I found out I do not need to find the parent Node, since the card creation and EventListener are done in the same scope for now

+# 2024-08-04 - 10.00pm

+I created a search bar to easily navigate and find any book.
+Made a js function to operate on change. when the search bar is empty it will use the unfiltered lib otherwise it will search for any bookname or author including user's input